An active learning method for solving competitive multi-agent decision-making and control problems: Introduction

-Specifically, we consider the scenario illustrated in Fig.~\ref{fig:scenario} and mathematically formalized in \S \ref{subsec:mathematical_formulation}, where such an external observer, endowed with a learning procedure $\mathscr{L}$, can get samples of the action-reaction mappings $f_i(\cdot)$ of each agent $i$, for all $i=1,\ldots,N$; in particular, the external observer iteratively proposes to agent $i$ a configuration $\hat{\bs x}_{-i}$ of possible other agents' decisions and gets back the reaction $x_i=f_i(\hat{\bs x}_{-i})$ of the agent to that configuration (see also the different tasks reported in Algorithm~\ref{alg:learning_embedded_BR}).
-The proposed scheme is of active learning nature in that the queries $\hat{\bs x}_{-i}$ are generated based on the current surrogate models $\hat f_i(\cdot)$ of the agents' responses.
-We stress that, in our framework, the low-level interaction among agents is not particularly relevant in the sense that they are left free to interact with each other.
-On the contrary, we mainly focus on the external entity, which iteratively makes queries to estimate private action-reaction mappings with the ultimate goal of predicting a collective fixed point $\bs x^\star$ corresponding to a stationary profile.
-We summarize our contributions as follows: \begin{enumerate} \item[i)] An active learning algorithm allowing an external entity to collect sensible data and update parametric estimates of the agents' action-reaction mappings; \item[ii)] Sufficient conditions to assess the asymptotic properties of the proposed active learning scheme so that, if convergence happens, it can only be towards a stationary action profile.
-This fact entails two main implications: \begin{enumerate} \item Learning locally exact surrogates of the action-reaction mappings allows the external observer to succeed in its prediction task; \item Working with very general assumptions, the established conditions also serve as certificates for the existence of a stationary action profile. \end{enumerate} \item[iii)] A demonstration of the practical effectiveness of our methodology through extensive numerical simulations on typical multi-agent control and decision-making problems, including generalized Nash games and competitive linear feedback design problems. \end{enumerate}
+In our framework the low-level interaction among agents is not particularly relevant, since they are left free to possibly interact with each other.
+As such, we do not assume any particular communication pattern underlying the information exchange among the agents and topology of interactions.
+In fact, we only assume that the decision of some agent $i$ may be affected by the decision of any other agent within $\mathcal N$.
+On the contrary, we focus on the external entity, which iteratively makes queries to estimate private action-reaction mappings with the ultimate goal of predicting a a stationary profile $\bs x^\star$ \emph{exactly}.
+To this end, the proposed learning mechanism allows the central entity to collect and exploit high-quality data that are informative \gls{wrt} such a stationary point prediction task.
+We summarize our contributions as follows: \begin{enumerate} \item[i)] Formalize a novel problem setting involving an external entity that aims at predicting a possible outcome in multi-agent decision-making and control problems in which the decision policies of the agents are private (\S \ref{sec:math_form}, \ref{sec:generalization}); \item[ii)] Devise an active learning algorithm allowing the external entity to collect sensible data and update parametric estimates of the agents' action-reaction mappings (\S \ref{sec:learning_proc}); \item[iii)] Prove sufficient conditions to assess the asymptotic properties of our active learning scheme so that, if convergence happens, it can only be towards a stationary action profile (\S \ref{sec:preliminary_results}, \ref{sec:learning_proc}).
+This fact entails two main implications: \begin{enumerate} \item Learning locally exact surrogates of the action-reaction mappings allows the external observer to succeed in its prediction task; \item Working with very general assumptions, the established conditions also serve as certificates for the existence of a stationary action profile. \end{enumerate} \item[iv)] A demonstration of the practical effectiveness of our methodology through extensive numerical simulations on the indirect control method for smart grids in \S \ref{subsec:motivating_example}, and typical multi-agent control and decision-making problems, including generalized Nash games and competitive linear feedback design problems (\S \ref{sec:applications_simulations}). \end{enumerate}